-How to watch LoL Worlds 2020: Schedule, groups, streams | Dexerto.com
+How to watch LoL Worlds 2020 Playoffs: Stream, schedule, results - Dexerto

-The 2020 League of Legends World Championship is just over the horizon, with 22 of LoL’s best teams set to duke it out for the Summoner’s Cup in Shanghai — here’s everything you need to know about the 10th Worlds tournament.
+The 2020 League of Legends World Championship has reached the playoff stage, with only eight teams remaining in the running for the Summoner’s Cup in Shanghai — here’s everything you need to know about the 10th Worlds tournament.

 Worlds is the pinnacle of the League of Legends competitive calendar.
 Heavyweight lineups and regional champions come together to battle for the game’s ultimate title: to be crowned League of Legends world champion, an honor only six teams have won before.